 Good nutrition and a balanced diet are important for overall health.
 But for those with back problems, good eating habits may be the missing piece to solving your back pain puzzle.
 Excessive caffeine, alcohol, and sugar are all major causes of back pain.
 These things increase cortisol levels.
 When there is excess cortisol in the body, connective tissue can become inflamed, leading to pain.
 Other cortisol-producing habits include skipping meals, eating large portions, or limiting yourself to a restrictive diet over a long period of time.

 Are high heels hurting my back?

 With style, comes suffering; and that is why the use of high heels may be hurting your back.
 Elevating one’s heel four inches off the ground is not natural.
-And when placed in this abnormal position, the body attempts to compensate by flexing or forward bending the hips and spine.
+When placed in this abnormal position, the body attempts to compensate by flexing or forward bending the hips and spine.
 To maintain proper balance the calf, hip, and back muscles will all become tense.
-And at the end of a full day of tense muscles, muscle fatigue and strain will be prevalent.
+At the end of a full day of tense muscles, muscle fatigue, and strain will be prevalent.